cygni/cts2023-devsecops/prereq.md

 - Trivy
 - A basic understanding of SQL Injections and JWTs.

+**Windows users, use Powershell!** This since Git bash will not always handle paths correctly.

 #### Setup - Burp Suite CE

 Download Burp Suite from https://portswigger.net/burp/releases/professional-community-2023-10-2-3?requestededition=community&requestedplatform=